 Ferry – Whether you’re coming from or another island in the Western Cyclades, all routes will end up in Athens via Piraeus or Rafina.
 If you end up following my 14 day Greek islands itinerary, your best bet would be with SeaJets and the NaxosJet which covers a majority of the islands you’d want to go to.
 The easiest way to find out what’s possible is to use FerryHopper to do a search and you’ll see exactly what works for your dates.

 When it comes to making ferry reservations, I always recommend doing it as soon as possible even if you’re going during low-season.
 This is one of those things you’d rather not let go to chance.

-Car rental: Athens is one of those cities where it doesn’t make sense to rent a car because of the immense amount of traffic and problems you’ll have with parking.
+Car rental: While renting a car in Santorini can be a good idea, Athens is one of those cities where it doesn’t make sense to rent a car because of the immense amount of traffic and problems you’ll have with parking.

 Pickpocketing: I write about my story of how I lost my phone above.
 Sadly, pickpocketing and theft is a problem in Athens.
 Best practice is to make sure you don’t keep anything in your back pocket.
 If something is in your front pocket, make sure they are tight.
 For important documents, I’d recommend using a money belt.
 If you have a backpack wear it on your front side in crowded places and especially on the subway.
 Be particularly vigilant on the subway.

 Taxi: Uber doesn’t exist in Greece.
 Hail a cab the traditional way.
 The starting rate is 1.29 EUR with a minimum charge of 3.72 EUR.
 A tariff of 0.74 EUR/km is applied during the day time and other charges apply if you’re hailing one from a port or airport and if you’re taking it at night.
 Based on my experience, a taxi really isn’t necessary if you’re staying in downtown Athens.